status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruiter-onboarding.md

 ## Recruitment Hiring workflow

 ### Define Hiring Process and Job spec
-Partner with the hiring manager, create a ‘[job setup](https://docs.google.com/document/d/1SxkdEvb8cA_ws2g9dP4ka0KDhfSt6eFxYi836m_EHvc/edit)’ doc - this should lay out the strategy for hiring
+Partner with the hiring manager
+Create a ‘[job setup](https://docs.google.com/document/d/1SxkdEvb8cA_ws2g9dP4ka0KDhfSt6eFxYi836m_EHvc/edit)’ doc - this should lay out the strategy for hiring.
-Tag other POps team members in the doc for input.
+Tag other POps team members in the doc for input if necessary Save a copy in this [folder](https://drive.google.com/drive/folders/1RoTZvxXCvPUYyKzZADPmRjzZxwNN1HqU?ths=true) (NB: it’s visible to all of Status)
-Save a copy in this folder (NB: it’s visible to all of Status) Get final Hiring Manager ‘sign off’ on JD before posting via Greenhouse Let the rest of Status know what our plans are by posting on Discuss.
+Get final Hiring Manager ‘sign off’ on JD before posting via Greenhouse Let the rest of Status know what our plans are by posting on Discuss.
 Include:
 Why we’re hiring for the role